Quick navigation:

 2. From one plate to 10 posts: channel-first planning

 Most teams open an AI tool and start experimenting.
-That’s how you end up with pretty images that don’t actually help orders.
-The smarter path is channel-first planning-you decide the jobs your hero dish will do before touching prompts.
+That’s how you end up with pretty QR menu design.
+But they don’t help orders.
+The smarter path is channel-first planning.
+First, decide the jobs your hero dish will do in your AI food content calendar.
+Then you touch prompts.

 Decide what each channel is responsible for